• Skip to primary navigation

 It takes less than a half hour to cook these delicious glazed carrots and they'd make a great side dish for the Thanksgiving table or any table.

-HOW TO MAKE SICILIAN GLAZED CARROTS
+SICILIAN STYLE GLAZED CARROTS

 Carrots Cooked In Wine: sautéed in garlicky olive oil, steamed in Marsala wine, surprisingly simple and delicious.